 The Organization has a revolving line of credit with TowneBank for \$750,000 to be drawn upon as needed.
 Payments of interest only are due monthly and principal plus all unpaid accrued interest is due on demand.
 Amounts advanced and due under the agreement accrue interest at the variable Wall Street Journal Prime Rate with a minimum rate of 3.25%.
-The interest rate was 7.0% at December 31, 2022.
-There were no amounts outstanding on the line of credit at December 31, 2022.
+The interest rate was 8.5% at December 31, 2023.
+There was \$50,000 outstanding on the line of credit at December 31, 2023.
 The line is collateralized by all assets, described in a security agreement executed between the Organization and TowneBank.
+The line renews annually and matures in September 2024.